charlesreiss/cs3130-website/labhw/ooo-exercise.md

 this indicates to add %r01 and %r02 and put the result into %r03.

-Answer the questions on the online answer sheet (link TBD) <!-- [this answer sheet](https://kytos02.cs.virginia.edu/cs3130-spring2024/ooo.php). -->
+Answer the questions on [this answer sheet](https://kytos02.cs.virginia.edu/cs3130-spring2024/ooo.php).

 ## Part 1: register renaming